SURAlSA/SURAlSA/README.md

 to solve a problem or building something to augment my workflow.
 Expecting a finish in Autumn 2026, I hope to snag a role or internship in Software Engineering where I can continue learning and work on some exciting projects.

-My main interests are in Operation systems, High Performance Computing (HPC), Enterprise Software Engineering, Simulations, Development Tools, Embedded Software Engineering, and GPU programming.
+My main interests are in Operation systems, High Performance Computing (HPC), Enterprise Software Engineering, Simulations, Development Tools, and GPU programming.

 ---